AI Act Timeline

 - Human oversight and transparency (Art.
 13, 14)

-Systems embedded in regulated products (Annex I)
+Systems integrated in regulated products (Annex I)

 Final deadline of the application timeline, concerning high-risk AI systems that are safety components of products covered by Union harmonization legislation listed in Annex I (machinery, toys, medical devices, etc.).